core-man/link/content/post/codes/index.md

 ### Joint Inversion of Seismological Data

 - [BayHunter](https://github.com/jenndrei/BayHunter): McMC transdimensional Bayesian inversion of surface wave dispersion and receiver functions in Python
-- [Huajiang Yao's Lab](http://yaolab.ustc.edu.cn/resources.php?i=28): Inversion of Vs, Vp/Vs, and interface depth using (multimode, Rayleigh and/or Love, phase and/or) dispersion data and Rayleigh wave fundamental mode ZH data (ellipticity) based on the Neighborhood Algorithm in Fortran
+- [Huajian Yao's Lab](http://yaolab.ustc.edu.cn/resources.php?i=28): Inversion of Vs, Vp/Vs, and interface depth using (multimode, Rayleigh and/or Love, phase and/or) dispersion data and Rayleigh wave fundamental mode ZH data (ellipticity) based on the Neighborhood Algorithm in Fortran
 - [Weisen Shen](https://www.stonybrook.edu/commcms/geosciences/people/_faculty/shen.php)'s MCMC inversion [code](http://weisen.wustl.edu/For_Comrades/for_self/PKU_Workshop/) for a workshop in Peking University in 2017: joint inversion of surface-wave dispersion data and receiver function
 - [SEIS_FILO](https://github.com/akuhara/SEIS_FILO): SEISmological inversion tools for Flat and Isotropic Layered structure in the Ocean (Transdimensional inversion of surface wave and receiver functions)
 - [RfSurfHmc](https://github.com/nqdu/RfSurfHmc): Joint inversion of Receiver Function and Surface Wave Disperion by Hamilton Monte Carlo Method